iffy/changer/README.md

   - `break-NAME.md`
   - `other-NAME.md`

-Use the tool to add a log for you:
+Use the tool to add a changelog entry:

   changer add